Duterte says buying US F-16 jets ‘utterly useless’

 President Rodrigo Duterte scoffed Thursday night at the offer he said was made in a letter by Defense Secretary James Mattis, Secretary of State Mike Pompeo and Commerce Secretary Wilbur Ross, which came after he was slammed by the U.S. for his deadly crackdown on illegal drugs.

-During a televised speech in a military ceremony, Duterte read what he said was the letter to him by the U.S. officials.
+After he took office in mid-2016, Duterte immediately took steps to revive once-frosty relations with China while often taking an antagonistic stance toward U.S. security policies.
+He had lashed out at former President Barack Obama, who raised concerns over human rights under Duterte.
+The Philippine leader, however, has cozied up to President Donald Trump.

-Duterte says the Philippines doesn’t need the F-16s “and yet they dangled (them) before us after they humiliated us.”
+During a televised speech in a military ceremony in southern Davao city, Duterte read what he said was the letter to him by the three U.S. Cabinet officials, who cited the long alliance between Washington and Manila and assured American support for Philippine efforts to modernize its military.

 Most Read Nation & World Stories